Create a connection to a Bank SFTP Server

 SFTP Private Key: If you have selected to use a Public/Private key combination to authenticate with the SFTP Server.
 You must generate the Public/Private key files, send the Bank the public part in a file.
 In these fields select the format of the key file, use the 'Choose File' button to upload the PRIVATE KEY file, and provide the password for the key file.

-Decryption: If your bank provides response files, these maybe encrypted by the bank.
-Nolan Payments Direct support PGP (or sometimes referred to as GPG), if you need to use decryption, select the cypher here, Use the following fields to provide your Private Key File and Password.
+Encryption: If your bank provides the files encrypted.
+Nolan Bank Feeds supports PGP (or sometimes referred to as GPG), if you need to use decryption, select the cypher here, Use the following fields to provide your Private Key File and Password.
 The Private key file is sometimes referred to as the 'Secret'.